mongodb/docs-cluster-to-cluster-sync/source/includes/fact-connection-strings-atlas.rst

      mongodb+srv://[username:password@][host.domain.TLD][:port][/defaultauthdb][?options]

-  For information on how to find your SRV connection string in Atlas, see :atlas:`/tutorial/connect-to-your-cluster`.
+  For information on how to find your SRV connection string in Atlas, see :atlas:`Connect to Your Cluster
+  </tutorial/connect-to-your-cluster>`.

 - The standard URI connection scheme has the form: